Above photo: Breakfast of champions!

 Happy New Year!
 I hope your Christmakwanzaakuh was special, and I likewise hope you spent New Year’s Eve with someone special.
 As you may know, Loyal Reader, I spent my Christmas and New Year’s Eve holidays with family in Tennessee, and only just returned home to Mexico City yesterday evening.

 The days between Christmas and New Year’s should be spent relaxing, of course, but should also be spent reflecting on the past 365 days, and on what you hope the next 365 will bring.
 Between hearty servings of zesty goulash, thin spaghetti, tender turkey, and light-as-a-feather mashed potatoes, (the turkey baked to perfection by my sister, who it turns out is one helluva good cook) I did just that.
 I do just that every year, in fact, but I don’t always learn much.
 It’s time to pay closer attention.

-I’ve been having a case of the blues lately.
+I have been having a case of the blues lately.
 I love my new apartment and am still enamored with all that Mexico City has to offer.
 That said, it’s been hard finding work and making friends here.
 I miss those two-hour telephone gab-a-thons with friends living in the States.
 I only recently discovered Facebook video calling (very similar to Skype).
-It’s helped, but it is dependent on friends being home in front of their webcams.
+It helps, but it is also dependent on friends being home in front of their webcams.
 My parents, who don’t have (and probably don’t need) internet access, are still over 2,000 miles away, and I haven’t spoken with them since the morning before my move from the U.S. to Mexico.
 My girlfriend and I love each other and see each other often, but she has her own life and I must remember to give her some space.

 As someone who’s always marched to the beat of his own drummer, I must confess: for perhaps the first time in my life, I’m lonely.